quantumjim/ibmqx-user-guides/rst/beginners-guide/001-Introduction/001-Introduction.rst

 |

+**We anticipate that you will spend about 10-30 min on each section (with the later sections requiring more time) as you read through this guide and explore the sample quantum scores on the IBM Q Experience.**

+|

 To learn more about the concepts of superposition and entanglement, `see <https://www.youtube.com/watch?v=Hi0BzqV_b44>`_ actor Paul Rudd defeat Stephen Hawking in a game of Quantum Chess.
 The rules